AureDulvresse/halo-ui/CONTRIBUTING.md

 ## Code of Conduct

-By contributing to FluxUI, you agree to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
+By contributing to HaloUI, you agree to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

 ---

-Thank you for helping make FluxUI better!
+Thank you for helping make HaloUI better!
 Your contributions are appreciated ❤️.